VirtualMetric/virtualmetric-docs/docs/usr/tables/syslog.md

 :::note
 * Bu formatın tarifi?
 * Kullanım şekli?
-* Bu dosyanın parametrelerini hangi source dosyaya bakarak açıklayabilirim?
+* Ayar olarak kullanıldığı source dosya hangisi?
 :::

 A **SYSLOG** (System Logging) file is a **YAML** configuration file used to describe the _source_ and the _target_ of a pipeline, along with other parameters to be used while routing the data.
 The file may contain the following fields: